Congratulations, Oberlin student: You have worked hard to get to this next step in your academic career. We are proud of your accomplishments.

 A student in the College of Arts and Sciences who lacks at the end of the spring semester a maximum of two courses/eight credits or at the end of the fall semester a maximum of one course/four credits required for graduation may apply in the Academic Advising Resource Center for permission to complete these courses/credits away from Oberlin.

-Students who wish to finish their remaining requirements away from Oberlin must apply through the Office of the Registrar in Carnegie 113.
+Students who wish to finish their remaining requirements away from Oberlin must submit a Finish Away application.
+The application can be found on the Registrar's webpage.
+The application can be returned to the Office of the Registrar in Carnegie 113 or sent electronically to firstname.lastname@example.org.
 Deadlines to apply are applicable; please review the Graduation Timeline section for more information.

 College of Arts and Sciences: Finish Away Process